papyri/site-docs/checklist.md

  * V, Some Coins of Artaxerxes and other Short Texts in the Demotic Script Found on Various Objects and Gathered from Many Publications, ed.
 S.P.
 Vleeming.
 2001.
  * VI, see P.Zauzich.
  * VIII, see O.Taxes.
- * IX, see Short Texts II
+ * IX, see Short Texts II.
+ * X, see T.BM Arlt.

 ### Stud.Heid.
  = _Studien zur Epigraphik und Papyruskunde_, ed.
 F. Bilabel, vol. I—II 1.
 Leipzig, Dieterich’sche Verlagsbuchhandlung, 1927—1931.
 Planned as a resumption of Schr.Heid. (see above) but only four Studienwere published, as follows: